Nighttime photo of the new Lima Airport terminal sign taken by a local airport taxi driver, showing travelers the updated terminal entrance in 2025.

 If the declared value exceeds $500, expect them to be confiscated unless you have proper documentation.

-This isn’t rare, I’ve seen it happen multiple times.
+This isn’t rare, but I’ve seen it happen multiple times.

 Just be smart.
 Declare, answer honestly, and keep moving.